daveWid/cactus/README.md

 # Cactus

-Cactus is a ORM based on the DataMapper pattern for PHP 5.3+
+Cactus is a ORM using the DataMapper pattern for PHP 5.3+

 ## Example